ljc2154/3136_Fall2013_Recitations/Recitation_8.md

 #### Declaration vs. Definition ####
 A declaration tells the compiler the name and type/return type of a variable/function/class which is defined somewhere else.
-For our purposes, the definition could be somewhere else in the same file or in a .c file of the same name.
+For our purposes, the definition could be somewhere else in the same file or in a .h (header) file of the same name.

 i.e.
 ```c